08 okt 2019

 The question at the heart of the supply chain challenge is whether the objectives for ethical business on the one hand and profits on the other should be seen as mutually exclusive at all?

 There is no easy answer, says Hodgson.
-To take one example, a big problem facing suppliers in maintaining labor standards lies with the lack of predictability of orders, which means they must run hire-and-fire workforce models – flexible but costly.
+To take one example, a big problem facing suppliers in maintaining labour standards lies with the lack of predictability of orders, which means they must run hire-and-fire workforce models – flexible but costly.

 Hodgson argues that its shortcomings in forecasting is costly for the buying company, too.
 “There’s a common failure here,” he says.
 “If you could fix your forecasting, you could improve the ethical conditions in the supply chain, you’d have fewer workers on flexible contracts.
 And you could probably reduce your costs.”